urbanslug/blog/posts/2019-08-20-Google-Summer-of-Code-2019-Final-Submission.md

 TCCCATCCATTCATTTACCCATCCACATATTCACCCACCCTCCCATCCATCCATCTACTGTCTATCACCTACTCATTTTC
 ...
 ```
-However, variation does exist on this chromosome between individuals.
+However, variation **does** exist on this chromosome between individuals.
 To demonstrate, when [a single file of variation data] is "applied" to it we end
 up with a graph that can be represented as in the  below zoomed in section of
 chromosome 20.
 ![chr20]

 Not all graphs are linear like the one above; in fact, the kind of graphs we're
 hoping to generate soon will have many breaks and will look pretty jumbled up.
-Their variation depends on a lot of factors such as the organism(s) and how
+The amount of variation within and between genomes depends on a lot of factors
+including but not limited to the organism(s) whose genomes are studying and how
-distant the genomes we are comparing are—like in the case of pan-genomes.
+evolutionarily distant the genomes we are comparing are (pan-genomes).

 ## Reference Bias
 The reference being a consensus introduces a problem known as [reference bias];
-which can be compared to a false negative during mapping, that is, claiming that
+which is analogous to a false negative during read mapping, that is, claiming
-a variation does not exist where it actually exists.
+that a variation does not exist where it actually exists.
-[Research] has shown that mapping short reads to a graph instead of a consensus
+[Research] has shown an improvement in read mapping of short read data when
+short reads are mapped to a reference graph instead of a reference consensus.
-leads to better mapping of short-read data.

 Currently, graphite shows that we can generate a graph from a reference and
 variation data and progressively update it; not far from what Heng Li theorizes